kubevirt/community/events/2019-kubecon-eu/README.md

 # Schedule

+- Operator and Update flows
-- Machine API and Cloud Provider - Or KubeVirt as Under-Cloud work
+- Machine API and Cloud Provider

+## Ideas

 - Networking needs - good or not
 - Pains!!!!
 - Directly attached disks to qemu